Surging Sabres not fearing repeat of last year’s collapse

 BUFFALO, N.Y.
 (AP) — With a new coach, an influx of talent and this being a new season, Jack Eichel doesn’t buy into fears the hot-starting Buffalo Sabres are due for a familiar collapse.

-Nine games in, the Sabres are leading the Eastern Conference with a 7-1-1 record to match their best start since 2009-10.
+Ten games in, the Sabres are leading the Eastern Conference with an 8-1-1 record to match their best start since 2009-10 following a 4-3 overtime win over the San Jose Sharks on Tuesday night.

 And yet, it’s difficult to forget what happened last year, when Buffalo was leading the NHL with a 17-6-2 record following a 10-game winning streak before proceeding to win just 16 of its final 57 games.

+“I think we’ve grown up a little bit,” Eichel said Tuesday before scoring twice, including 3:13 into overtime, and adding two assists against the Sharks.

 Aside from returning players being a year older, the Sabres captain credited first-year coach Ralph Krueger for introducing an upbeat message and simplified system to a team that struggled during Phil Housley’s two-year tenure.